heart-bits/contao-columns-bundle/README.md

 contao-grid-bundle
 ===================

-Just a little extension for the content management system 'contao', which allows the backend-user to generate rows and columns for a foundation grid.
+An extension for the content management system 'Contao', which allows the backend-user to generate a grid for nested content elements.

-Add the following parameter to your **config.yml**, if you don't want to load the standard stylesheets from foundation:
+Add the following parameter to your **config.yml**, if you don't want to load the default stylesheets from foundation:
 ```yaml
 # app/config/config.yml